Alberto Castagna: Biography

-In 1998 Alberto had a role as actor in the Retequattro's fiction La villa dei misteri.
+In 1998 Alberto had a role as actor in the Rete 4's fiction La villa dei misteri.
 In the same year he suffered a double aneurysm; because of this he stayed in the hospital from July 18, 1998, to March 1999, attracting the attention of the Italian media because of his critical state of health.
 Despite everything, he had to undergo dialysis and wait for a kidney transplant.
 In 1999 he also released for Arnoldo Mondadori Editore the biographical book La mano sul cuore.

 He came back on TV with his most important show, Stranamore, in April 2001, aired by Canale 5 on Sundays.
 In the following years he continued presenting this show, having quite success and being moved to Retequattro in 2004.
 In that same year, Alberto hosted another primetime show for Retequattro, Cosa non farei.

 In February 2005, Alberto Castagna started presenting a new edition of Stranamore, with Emanuela Folliero, but it was never completed because of his death, which occurred on 1 March 2005 due to an internal bleeding.
-The news of his death was announced on live television from Paolo Bonolis during the 2005 edition of Festival di Sanremo, the most important music festival in Italy.
+The news of his death was announced on live television by Paolo Bonolis during the 2005 edition of Festival di Sanremo, the most important music festival in Italy.

 In his life he was married with Maria Concetta "Pucci" Romano, from whom he had the daughter Carolina (1992), from 1994 to 1995.